UW-Madison-DataScience/geospatial-capstone/setup.md

 The main workshop has you create a project called GeospatialCarp.
 For the capstone, you will create a second project called GeospatialCapstone.

+Open RStudio.
+Click File and then New Project.

+Next click New Directory and then New Project.

+Name the directory GeospatialCapstone and save it to your desktop or another convenient location.

+Move the data folder you downloaded as part of the setup into the Geospatial Capstone direcotry.

 ## Data

 You can follow along with the capstone project using the capstone data provided or